Frequently Asked Questions

 A home sleep test is a modified sleep study that is self-administered in your home with a portable monitor.

-What is the difference between a home sleep test and an in-lab sleep study?
+What is the difference between a home sleep test & an in-lab sleep study?

 A home sleep test is self-administered and performed by you in your own home versus sleeping overnight in a sleep lab.
 The HST measures oxygen saturation, heart rate, and air flow.
 It will also record snoring and sleep positions.